 RTV Silicone Material

 The number of producers of RTV silicone insulator coatings has increased, corresponding to growth in the insulator market as well as in the rate of coating application.
-For example, while the six leading producers were all present at these events, the industry has increased to the extent that more than double that number is estimated to now be competing worldwide.
+Today, this industry has increased to the extent that over 12 different suppliers are estimated to be competing worldwide.

 During the early 1970s, first-generation formulations of RTV coatings were basically silicone sealants dissolved in solvent, where silicone was the component assuring the hydrophobic characteristics required.
 Later, silica powder (or quartz flour) was added for physical reinforcement.
 Subsequent generations of RTV HVIC products saw the silica powder replaced by metal hydrate fillers to improve performance under severe service stresses.
 Today, some of the most popular RTV coatings incorporate aluminum trihydrate (ATH), although other formulations available use either no filler or still rely mainly on silica powder.
 Experimental results demonstrate that some of these formulations allow reducing coating cost against only marginal decrease in overall performance.
 Moreover, advanced coating materials are now also available that feature super-hydrophobic, self-cleaning and ice-phobic properties.
 These coatings increase the range of possible outdoor applications to include reducing risk of flashover under icing combined with pollution.

 The procedure used to apply RTV silicone coatings to ceramic insulators, whether glass or porcelain, is extremely important in assuring satisfactory long-term performance while avoiding problems such as premature peeling.